giordamaug/WiSARDj/README.md

 - `Random`
 - `ScikitLearnBase`

-# MLJ support
+## API

 WiSARDj provides interface, i.e. `fit! ` and `provide` methods, according to the MLJ API.

+## MLJ support

-MLJ interface of WiSARDj can be imported and used with commands
+The MLJ interface of WiSARDj can be imported and used with commands

 ```julia
 julia> using .WiSARDj.MLJInterface: WiSARDClassifier